bbauska/Coursera-Bootstrap/readme.md

 That introduces a button.

-We\'re going to look at what this looks like in a short while.
+We&apos;re going to look at what this looks like in a short while.

 Now, when I click this button, I want to be able to show and hide these links.

-To enable me to do that, what I\'m going to do is to surround this ul with a div here.
+To enable me to do that, what I&apos;m going to do is to surround this ul with a div here.

-I\'m going to come in and introduce a div around this ul.
+I&apos;m going to come in and introduce a div around this ul.

 And to this div, I will apply the class as collapse, and then navbar-collapse, and then I give it an ID as Navbar.

-Now, you\'re beginning to see the correlation between these classes and the ID and what I declared in the data toggle and the data target.
+Now, you&apos;re beginning to see the correlation between these classes and the ID and what I declared in the data toggle and the data target.

 Here the data target I specify as #Navbar and so the ID given to this